aress31/google-authenticator/README.md

 In the Burp Suite, under the `Extender/Options` tab, click on the `Add` button and load the `GoogleAuthenticator-all` jarfile.

 ## Possible Improvements
-- [ ] Add IHttpListener to add more ways of processing requests.
 - [ ] Add additional features.
 - [ ] Improve the UI.
+- [ ] Reimplement the `IHttpListener` in order to give users more ways of processing requests.
 - [ ] Source code optimisation.

 ## License